Rafael Soriano: Chicago Cubs

-Toronto Blue Jays

 On February 28, 2016, Soriano signed a minor league contract with an invite to spring training with the Toronto Blue Jays.
 Due to visa issues, he was unable to join the Blue Jays for spring training.
 On March 17, it was reported that Soriano had decided to retire.
 Soriano made his retirement official on March 20.

 Pitching style

-Soriano's primary pitch is a four-seam fastball in the 91-94 mph range.
-He pairs it with a sharp slider in the low-to-mid 80s.
-Although he used to fairly frequently throw a two-seam fastball and cut fastball, these pitches seem to have mostly disappeared from his repertoire by 2012.
-He has been referred to as very "deliberate" with his pitching style.
+Soriano's primary pitch was a four-seam fastball in the 91-94 mph range.
+He paired it with a sharp slider in the low-to-mid 80s.
+Although he initially would regularly throw a two-seam fastball and cut fastball, these pitches seem to have mostly disappeared from his repertoire by 2012.
+Soriano was also a relatively slow worker on the mound, ranking among slowest 10 percent of pitchers in pitch tempo from 2010 to 2015, according to Statcast, though he did not slow down significantly with men on base.

 Personal life

 Soriano engages in charity work in his native Boca Chica.
-He has given money to children to receive surgery, and often buys Christmas presents for the local children.
+He has given money to children to receive surgery and often buys Christmas presents for the local children.